News & Resources

 Understanding the risk associated with getting a mortgage is key when considering how much debt you can comfortably take on.

-Submitting the Application for Approval
+Submitting the mortgage application for approval

 It is your mortgage broker’s responsibility to provide the lender with information that accurately reflects your circumstances.
 They must submit it in a timely manner so that the lender can make an appropriate decision regarding your approval and meet any financing deadlines.